Updated 08/04/04

 There are various types of VPNs, but we will focus on consumer VPNs here.

-When you download client-based VPN software to your device, it does most of the task for you — you only need to log in and connect to the server.
+When you download client-based virtual private network software to your device, it does most of the task for you — you only need to log in and connect to the server.

 Summarily, this is how a virtual private network works, read and see what goes on behind the scenes while your client`s identity stays under cover:

 #1.
-When you connect to a VPN service, it authenticates your customer`s with a VPN server.
+When you connect to a VPN service, it authenticates your customer`s with a virtual private network server.

 #2.
 The server then applies an encryption protocol to every data you send and receive.